SahilGogna/SahilGogna/README.md

 ### Hi there नमस्ते 🙏 Bonjour <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="22px">

 ## About Me:
 I am a Montreal based developer orignally from India.
 Always curious to learn new technologies.
 A bit enthusiast for big data development and JAVA💜.
 Love to code Data Strucuture and Algorithm problems in my free time.
 I am working on buidling an online community where the professionals from different sectors of Canadian IT industry share their experience to guide Students.
-Currently recording a podcast series - "The tech Talks" which is available on 🎥 [YouTube][YouTube] 🎾 [Spotify][Spotify].

 ## Love working with